THE PALM SUNDAY KERYGMA (Part II)

 + + +

-With sincere agape in His Holy Diakonia (Ministry),
+With sincere agape in His Divine and Glorious Diakonia (Ministry)

 The sinner and unworthy servant of God